Klipper3d/klipper/docs/Probe_Calibrate.md

 (That is, ideally the probe obtains an identical result on all ten probes.)
 However, it's normal for the minimum and maximum values to differ by one Z "step distance" or up to 5 microns (.005mm).
-A "step distance" is `rotation_distance/(full_steps_per_rotation*microsteps)`.
+A "step distance" is$\frac{rotation\_distance}{full\_steps\_per\_rotation
+\times microsteps}$.
 The distance between the minimum and the maximum value is called the range.
 So, in the above example, since the printer uses a Z step distance of .0125, a range of 0.012500 would be considered normal.

 If the results of the test show a range value that is greater than 25 microns (.025mm) then the probe does not have sufficient accuracy for